docker-mailserver/docker-mailserver/ENVIRONMENT.md

 ##### ENABLE_AMAVIS

-Amavis content filter (used for ClamAV & Spamassassin)
+Amavis content filter (used for ClamAV & SpamAssassin)

 - 0 => Amavis is disabled
 - **1** => Amavis is enabled